pola-rs/r-polars/docs/docs/reference/Series_clone.md

-# `clone`
+data

-Clone a Series
+# Clone a Series

-## Description

-Rarely useful as Series are nearly 100% immutable
-Any modification of a Series should lead to a clone anyways.

 ## Format

 An object of class `character` of length 1.

-## Usage

 ```r
 Series_clone
 ```

-## Value
+## Returns

 Series

+Rarely useful as Series are nearly 100% immutable Any modification of a Series should lead to a clone anyways.

 ## Examples